ritikk7/ritikk7/README.md

 <!--

-🔭 I’m currently working on
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about ...
 - ⚡ Fun fact: ...